 Taller buildings exhibit greater wind forces than those that rise a little above the surrounding buildings.
 More wind forces result in more sway from the building; however, this can introduce discomfort to the occupants and may introduce a structural concern, so engineers have developed tuned mass dampers (large weights) that oppose the wind forces to counteract sway in the building.

 Here’s a fun example.
-The well-known and visible Taiwan building Taipei 101 contains a 660-ton mass damper that hangs from cables under the building’s roof.
-The damper is designed to assist in the building stabilization during extreme sway from wind forces and earthquakes.
+The well-known and visible Taipei 101 building in Taiwan contains a 660-ton mass damper that hangs from cables under the building’s roof.
+The damper is designed to assist in building stabilization during extreme sway from wind forces and earthquakes.
 The damper is robust enough to counter the downward wind forces and wind sway, reducing the excess of 40%!

 Earthquake Resistance: Designing for Seismic Activity

-If the building is within an earthquake zone, an engineer will design the structure to absorb and dissipate the seismic energy.
-Engineers employ various strategies to make the skyscraper earthquake resistant, including shock absorbers, flexible foundations, and braces that have somewhat excessive failure, within limits, and allow for sway.
+If the building is located in an earthquake zone, an engineer will design the structure to absorb and dissipate seismic energy.
+Engineers employ various strategies to make the skyscraper earthquake-resistant, including shock absorbers, flexible foundations, and braces that have a somewhat excessive failure, are within limits and allow for sway.

-For instance, the Tokyo skyscrapers with a damper and flexible steel frame will allow for sway during the earthquake without any structural failure.
-Engineering and architectural advancement in one generation has allowed for the skyscraper in the earthquake zone to be safer than any previous generation.
+For instance, the Tokyo skyscrapers, equipped with dampers and flexible steel frames, will allow for sway during earthquakes without any structural failure.
+Engineering and architectural advancements in one generation have allowed skyscrapers in earthquake zones to be safer than those of any previous generation.

 Conclusion: The Future of Architecture and Engineering

-The world of architecture is moving too fast to imagine in the buildings that we consider every day.
+The world of architecture is moving too fast to imagine the buildings that we consider every day.
 These buildings could not have been built without advanced design engineering and the thinking of all those individuals interested in traditional reinforced concrete and steel frame buildings with glass façade systems, mass dampers, and many other building advancements.
-The limitations are in the wind forces, the design of buildings in the earthquake zones, and maximizing urban use have encouraged us designers to find solutions that complement art with science and engineering.
+The limitations are in the wind forces, the design of structures in earthquake zones, and maximizing urban use, which have encouraged us, as designers, to find solutions that complement art with science and engineering.

 As cities grow, technology advances, and communities quickly change, the world will continue to wonder what’s next.
 For sure, the buildings of the future will continue to be just as mind-blowing, if not more.
 Who knows, you could be helping Metha design the next iconic building!